Next Azorean regional election

 The next Azorean regional election will be held on or before 22 October 2028, to determine the composition of the Legislative Assembly of the Autonomous Region of the Azores, Portugal.
 The election will replace all 57 members of the Azores Assembly, and the new members will then elect the President of the Autonomous Region.

 President José Manuel Bolieiro, from the Social Democratic Party (PSD) leads a minority coalition government with the CDS – People's Party (CDS–PP) and the People's Monarchist Party (PPM).
-The parties in the coalition government have contested the previous election in an electoral coalition.
+The parties in the coalition government contested the previous election in an electoral coalition, but will contest this election in separate lists.

 Background

 Following the PSD/CDS/PPM coalition win in the 2024 regional election, in the October 2025 local elections, the PSD, CDS–PP and PPM lists, alone or in coalition, won a combined 39.5% of the votes and 10 councils (7 PSD; 1 PSD/CDS; 1 PSD/CDS/PPM; 1 CDS), holding the region's capital, Ponta Delgada, and also Horta.
 Despite winning the popular vote by the narrowest of margins, just 0.1% ahead of the PSD-led coalition, the PS won 8 councils, losing one compared to 2021.
 Independent movements held on to one council, while Chega made little progress.